ebtc-protocol/ebtc/README.md

 - `packages/contracts/tests/` - Python test suite for the system.
 Tests run in Brownie
 - `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for eBTC operations under various scenarios
 - `packages/contracts/fuzzTests/` - Echidna tests, and naive "random operation" tests
-- `packages/contracts/migrations/` - contains Hardhat script for deploying the smart contracts to the blockchain
+- `packages/contracts/migrations/` - contains Hardhat scripts for deploying the smart contracts to the blockchain
 - `packages/contracts/utils/` - external Hardhat and node scripts - deployment helpers, gas calculators, etc

 Backend development is done in the Hardhat framework, and allows eBTC to be deployed on the Hardhat EVM network for fast compilation and test execution.